-Based on our review of program documentation and discussions with staff, the program performance objective was met, and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objectives were met, and the agency was in compliance with contractual program objectives.

 4. Reliability of Financial and Programmatic Reporting

 The contract requires submission of an annual audit report performed by a Certified Public Accountant.
 The contract also requires the agency to submit to Metro year end reports of the program outcome and a final expenditures report, no more than 45 days after the close of the contract.